ArunPanesar42/Engineering_84_Sparta/README.md

 -
 - Q: What is pip?
 - A: pip is the standard package manager for Python.
 It allows you to install and manage additional packages that are not part of the Python standard library.

+# WEEK 5
+## Python Project and Presentation
+Q: What is DevOps?
+A:
+Q: Why do you want become a DevOps Engineer/Consultant?
+A:
+Q: Explain how you implemented DRY -  OOP - MVC - MVT - use STAR to answer this?
+A:
+Q: What is cloud computing and why should we use it?
+A:
+Q: What are devops practices and importance of them (CI/CD/CDE)?
+A: